romanboehm/jsonwheel/README.md

 * small
 * deserialization-only
 * hackable
-* compatible to JDK 11+
+* compatible to JDK 8+
 * dependency-less
 * not tooo slow

 ## It is not ...

+* 100% spec-conforming
 * typed (except for its own API's types)
 * safe for malformed input
 * safe for malicious input (at least I don't give that guarantee)

 ## Usage
 ### Within Your Script
-1. Copy the **content** of [the most recent version of JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.4/JsonWheel.java) as-is into your existing script.
+1. Copy the **content** of [the most recent version of JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.4.1/JsonWheel.java) as-is into your existing script.
 2. Remove imports if colliding with your pre-existing ones.
 ### Within Your Project
-1. Copy [the most recent version of JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.4/JsonWheel.java) as a file into your project's source directory, e.g. `/src/main/java`.
+1. Copy [the most recent version of JsonWheel.java](https://github.com/rmnbhm/jsonwheel/blob/0.4.1/JsonWheel.java) as a file into your project's source directory, e.g. `/src/main/java`.
 2. Adjust the package declaration, i.e. introduce one, if needed.
 ### With JBang's `//SOURCES`
 1. Create a JBang script, e.g. with `jbang init`.